 There are a number of Federal and State laws and regulations that protect Channel Islands National Park and the people who visit here.
 Visitors to the park are responsible for knowing and abiding by those rules.
 This webpage is intended to help people learn about the rules that protect their park.
 Further information is available in publications such as the park's newspaper and from park rangers at headquarters and on the islands.

 Here are highlighted some of the most important rules you need to know.
 The links below will take you to sources of further detail on those and all the other regulations:

 As in all national parks, do not feed, collect, disturb, or harm park wildlife, plant life, or other natural and cultural features.

 Hike only on designated trails.

-Hikers must stay on established trails on Anacapa, Santa Barbara, and Santa Miguel Islands.
+Hikers must stay on established trails on Anacapa, Santa Barbara, and San Miguel Islands.

 Remove your garbage and secure your food.

 Pack out what you pack in, including your garbage.
 Also, secure your food and trash from birds and animals at all times.